• Skip to primary navigation

 Make It Now:

-1. Into the Instant Pot, add the onion, bell peppers, celery, tomatoes, broth, diced chicken, sliced sausage, Cajun seasoning, oregano, and thyme.
+1. Into the Instant Pot, add the onion, bell peppers, celery, tomatoes, diced chicken, sliced sausage, Cajun seasoning, oregano, and thyme.
+Add in the broth if you have an 8 quart Instant Pot.
 (Do not add the rice.)
 Stir to combine.

 2. Lock and seal the lid.
 Cook at high pressure for 7 minutes, then quick release the pressure*.
 (Note: It will take about 10-15 minutes for the IP to come to pressure before starting the cook cycle.)

-3. Stir and serve the jambalaya mixture over rice.
+3. Stir and ladle off some of the additional liquid, if you’d like.
+Serve the jambalaya mixture over rice.
 Top with hot sauce, if desired.

 *This is a good time to make a quick-cooking rice on the stovetop, if you aren’t using the pre-cooked rice from the store.